NixRobotics/V5PythonFramework/README.md

 will result if robot is too far off heading (drive speed limiting based on heading error is not implemented).

 Does not do perform any boomerang, look-ahead or pure-pursuit drive algorithms.

+# Tracking Basics

+For a good overview of the theory see this paper: http://thepilons.ca/wp-content/uploads/2018/10/Tracking.pdf

+This example does not implement this scheme directly, particularly the local to global rotation.

+What is not discussed adequately here is the type of motion that can be tracked.
+Using two tracking wheels (i.e. for forward and strafe/sideways) assumes that the robot turns are centered around its pivot point (point around which the robot turns when turning in place).
+This is not the geometric center of the robot and not necessarily the geometric center of the drivetrain wheels.
+When using traction wheels it will tend to be towards these.

+However, the pivot point will depend on the center of gravity (CoG) and the rotation speed.
+E.g. a robot with an off center CoG will likely rotate around a point towards the geometric center of the drivetrain wheels when turning slowing.
+As turn speed increases the pivot point will move towards the CoG.
+As the pivot point moves, the tracking wheel offsets would need to be updated to correctly track the motion, but of course we don't have the ability to detect this.

+The other implication of this is that we can not track motion that intentionally changes the pivot point, e.g. by manually rotating the robot around its back left corner.
+This is the kind of motion that would occur when the robot is blocked against a field element or the field perimeter.
+These kind of interations change the center of rotation enough that the assumptions behind the tracking equations are incorect.

 # Calibration